 These spots just aren’t random cities, they’re very popular attractions for tourists.
 This gets us to a point: Popular cities in India that attract tourists from all over, and places that you can find on National Geography like the Ganga passing through Varanasi, also tend to be popular hippie spots.

-So if you’re standing by a world landmark like the Taj Mahal, you’re bound to find them.
-Well, if you find them everywhere you go, you’re bound to be one yourself actually.
+So when you’re standing by a world landmark like the Taj Mahal, you’re bound to find them.
+Conditions apply – when you find them everywhere you go, you’re bound to be one yourself actually.

-Although you can find thousands of places with hippies in India, sometimes even very remote places, here are some of the best-known spots:
+Although you can find thousands of places, sometimes even very remote places, here are some of the most-known spots to find hippies in India.

 Let’s start away with the ones that I know best.